Legatum & Partners

 Unpaid company invoice

-First reflexes, method and recovery strategy for an unpaid invoice between professionals.
+First steps, method and recovery strategy for an unpaid B2B invoice.

 High-stakes matters